The Benefits of Performance Contracting: Reduced Risk and Increased Value for K-12 Schools

 Each year, K-12 school districts in the U.S. spend more on energy costs than on computers and textbooks combined.
 Those utility costs are the second largest budget expenditure behind salaries.
 School districts are often unaware of how much they are overspending from energy inefficiencies.
 ENERGY STAR® estimates that 30% of a district’s total energy is used inefficiently or unnecessarily.
 Those funds could be better directed elsewhere.

-How can performance contracts help?
+How can energy savings performance contracts help?
 ESCOs are experts in energy engineering and building systems.
 They can help reveal energy inefficiencies throughout district buildings, provide recommendations, and implement solutions.
 Their solutions require measuring and verifying energy savings after installation with hard guarantees for energy-efficient outcomes.
 They are even responsible for cutting checks if the systems do not perform as expected, reducing the risk for the Owner.

 K-12 school districts must utilize a competitive selection process to select a qualified ESCO as part of the performance contracting process.
 This formal request for proposal approach gives school district stakeholders total control over reviewing and selecting a partner.
 Part of the process should include transparent, open-book, and competitive pricing.